 There’s more to Christmas than Gingerbread Houses and Gingy, but for now, that’s the main focus of this display.

 Inside the store, you can find more festive items.

 Such as decorations (Sesame Street-themed ones, and generic sorts)

 But I guess most people would rather get these Minion items.

 This Minion Christmas Stocking ($34.90) perhaps?

-Check back next month for more photos and coverage on Battlestar Galactica and Santa’s Land at Universal Studios Singapore!Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+Check back next month for more photos and coverage on Battlestar Galactica and Santa’s Land at Universal Studios Singapore!Subscribe to Dejiki.com or Like my Facebook page for notifications of updates.